 “Given the new approach, Nabi Zamani, a developer on the team, wasn’t certain they would meet the project deadline.
 However, prototyping based on continuous user feedback actually sped up the process.
 Traditional development typically separates the product definition and development phases.
 But with design thinking, the entire team works together from defining the product through implementation.”

 People may find this to be eerily similar to another well-known implementation methodology, which is called Agile.

 “The design evolved as they collected feedback from over a dozen people globally who would be using the tool.
 These conversations revealed findings sometimes at odds with initial design directives from the internal management team at SAP.”

-Once again, if that sounds eerily familiar, it is because this is the definition of requirements gathering.
+Once again, if that sounds eerily familiar, it is because it defines requirements gathering.

 It appears that SAP is new to getting feedback before development or implementation, which is strange.

-Overall, it is becoming increasingly difficult to determine where design thinking comes into play as every example provided by SAP related to design thinking turns out to be something else.
+Overall, it is becoming increasingly challenging to determine where design thinking comes into play, as every example provided by SAP related to design thinking turns out to be something else.

 This History of SAP’s Approaches to Speeding SAP’s Implementation